-PSTVd is easily spread by seed.
-It is also spread mechanically and can spread from plant to plant through small wounds in the leaf surface as well as when plants are handled, and on equipment such as knives, support string, clips, trolleys and crates.
+PSTVd is easily spread mechanically and can spread from plant to plant through small wounds in the leaf surface as well as when plants are handled, and on equipment such as knives, support string, clips, trolleys and crates.
+Recent reports indicate no transmission of PSTVd from seed to seedling.
 It is possible that PSTVd spreads in pollen and that the pollen carried by bees in greenhouse crop pollination could spread infection within the crop.
 There is a risk that aphids may spread PSTVd.
 PSTVd can survive in dried plant sap and leaf debris so can be spread by this means.